 It has reached the proportions of being celebrated by billion of people globally irrespective of religious and cultural ethnicity.
 Christmas is a public holiday in many of the nations of the world and is celebrated by numerous others culturally.

 While certain Christian groups are in the favor of doing away with festivity and gift giving traditions of Christmas, in most of the countries Christmas signifies a time spent with family and friends, exchanging gifts and a quiet time to pray.
 Christmas is celebrated on the 25th of December every year.
-In 2016, it falls on a Wednesday.

 History of Christmas

 Christmas celebrates the birth of Jesus Christ.
 Jesus Christ was born to Joseph and Mother Mary.
 Mother Mary and Joseph lived in Judea, where King Herod ruled.
 Mary was betrothed to Joseph but became pregnant through the Holy Spirit.
 Though Joseph was deeply perturbed and intended to disassociate from Mary, he had a dream where an angel told him that he should take Mary as his wife for the child born will be the child of God and will save all the people from their sins.
 Joseph complied with all that the angel had commanded in the dream.